top of page

 Wood is an incredible medium to use; it is so tactile and beautiful even before anything has been done to it.
 One of the exciting (and sometimes frustrating!) things about using reclaimed wood, is that no two pieces of wood are ever the same, and therefore no two products are ever the same.
 There is a lot of product photography involved to ensure customers know exactly what they're getting!
 I have used pallets from my day job, old furniture, offcuts from construction projects and all sorts of other finds.
 It takes a while to clean up the wood until it's good to be used, but the look of the end product is always worth it.

-I also use a programmable laser to engrave artwork onto the wood; the sharp, exact lines produced by the laser contrast nicely with the natural feel of the wood.
+I also use a programmable laser to engrave artwork on to the wood; the sharp, exact lines produced by the laser contrast nicely with the natural feel of the wood.

 bottom of page